 In May 2018, we issued warrants in connection with our private placement of shares of common stock.
 Pursuant to the terms of the warrants, we could be required to settle the warrants in cash in the event of an acquisition of the Company and, as a result, the warrants are required to be measured at fair value and reported as a liability in the Condensed Balance Sheet.
 We recorded the fair value of the warrants upon issuance using the Black-Scholes valuation model and are required to revalue the warrants at each reporting date with any changes in fair value recorded on our Condensed Statement of Operations.
 The valuation of the warrants is considered under Level 3 of the fair value hierarchy due to the need to use assumptions in the valuation that are both significant to the fair value measurement and unobservable.
 Inputs used to determine estimated fair value of the warrant liabilities include the estimated fair value of the underlying stock at the valuation date, the estimated term of the warrants, risk-free interest rates, expected dividends and the expected volatility of the underlying stock.
-The significant unobservable inputs used in the fair value of the underlying stock and estimated term would result in a directionally similar impact to the fair value measurement.
-The change in the fair value of the Level 3 warrant liability is reflected in the Condensed Statements of Operations for the three months ended September 30, 2022 and 2021, respectively.
+The significant unobservable inputs used in the fair value measurement of the warrant liabilities were the volatility rate and the estimated term of the warrants.
+Generally, increases (decreases) in the fair value of the underlying stock and estimated term would result in a directionally similar impact to the fair value measurement.
+The change in the fair value of the Level 3 warrant liability is reflected in the Condensed Statements of Operations for the three and six months ended December 31, 2022 and 2021, respectively.